1-Phenylethylamine: Preparation and optical resolution

 The Leuckart reaction, using ammonium formate, is another method for this transformation.

-l-malic acid is used to resolve 1-Phenylethylamine, a versatile resolving agent in its own right.
+l-malic acid, a versatile resolving agent in its own right, is used to resolve 1-Phenylethylamine.
 The dextrorotatory enantiomer crystallizes with the malate, leaving the levorotatory form in solution.

 Pharmacology

-Similarly to benzylamine and analogues like pargyline, 1-phenylethylamine has been found to act as a monoamine oxidase inhibitor (MAOI), as well as an inhibitor of semicarbazide-sensitive amine oxidase (SSAO).
+Similarly to benzylamine and analogues like pargyline, 1-phenylethylamine has been found to act as a very weak monoamine oxidase inhibitor (MAOI), as well as an inhibitor of semicarbazide-sensitive amine oxidase (SSAO).